Co-founder of UK Black Pride ‘blown away’ by community solidarity

 “I’m so excited to be here today.
 It’s such a great experience and we are so lucky that there are things like this that exist now and you have to think about the people who live in those countries where you don’t get festivals and think of them today.
 Think about why we’re here, we are here to be visible.”

-Andre Bouges, 27, a communications officer for Black Pride UK, came out when he was in his late teens.
+Andre Bogues, 27, a communications officer for Black Pride UK, came out when he was in his late teens.

 “For me, UK Black Pride is about giving the community a really lovely safe space to be themselves at their full capacity to be with their chosen family, to really embrace everything that makes them, them.”